Tahir Jalil Habbush: Forged 2003 Habbush letter

-According to the London Sunday Telegraph, Mohamed Atta is mentioned in a letter allegedly discovered in Iraq handwritten by Tahir Jalil Habbush al-Takriti, former chief of the Iraqi Intelligence Service.
-Habbush's 1 July 2001 memo is labeled "Intelligence Items", stating:

-To the President of the Ba'ath Revolution Party and President of the Republic, may God protect you.

-Mohamed Atta, an Egyptian national, came with Abu Ammer [the real name behind this Arabic alias remains a mystery] and we hosted him in Abu Nidal's house at al-Dora under our direct supervision.

-We arranged a work program for him for three days with a team dedicated to working with him...He displayed extraordinary effort and showed a firm commitment to lead the team which will be responsible for attacking the targets that we have agreed to destroy.
+Habbush was the putative signatory of an alleged memo to Saddam Hussein, published in December 2003 and dated 1 July 2001, recommending Mohamed Atta to lead an attack team to destroy unspecified targets.
+The memo if genuine would corroborate allegations of Iraqi involvement in the attacks of September 11, 2001 which were led by Atta.
 The memo is believed to be a forgery.
 According to Newsweek, "U.S. officials and a leading Iraqi document expert [say] the document is most likely a forgery, part of a thriving new trade in dubious Iraqi documents that has cropped up in the wake of the collapse of Saddam's regime."
 In The Way of the World, author Ron Suskind alleges that the Bush administration itself ordered the forgery.
 Habbush then supposedly signed the letter, having already been resettled in Jordan with $5 million from the US.

+Sanctions

+Habbush was listed on sanctions registers maintained by the United Nations Security Council, the European Union, and the United States Department of the Treasury.

+Escape from Iraq

+Following the 2003 invasion of Iraq, Habbush disappeared and his whereabouts became unknown.
+Contemporary reports indicated that some senior Iraqi officials may have fled to neighbouring Syria during the early stages of the war, although specific details about Habbush's movements were not confirmed.

+Death

+Habbush died from a sudden illness at a hospital in Erbil, on 2 April 2026.